glacials/twos.dev/src/From Google to Apple.md

 After a buggy summer with my Pixel 3a, I decided now’s a good time to give Apple an honest shot.
 The infamous walled garden may not let me out, but better to trap myself on one side and know both, than trap myself on the other and know one.
 These are my notes on hopping the fence.

+## Preface: Design Language

 ## The Swaps

-### ArchLinux → macOS
+### Recap: ArchLinux → macOS

 I have used one or another Mac as a development machine since I switched from the Cr-48 in 2013, which was running ArchLinux at the time.
-Having gone straight from Windows to Linux due to a love of the POSIX command line and the simplicity of the system (e.g. the “everything is a file” notion), I found macOS to scratch the same itches minus the days spent customizing things.
+Having gone straight from Windows to Linux due to a love of the POSIX command line and the simplicity of the system (e.g. “everything is a file”), I found macOS to scratch the same itches minus the days spent customizing things and debugging machine issues that blocked me from developing software (both admittedly fun).

 ### Nexus 7 → iPad